Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 Correct Answer: B Section: (none)

-Explanation/Reference:

-Explanation:

 To enhance an AI business solution with Microsoft 365 Copilot and integrate external logic hosted in Azure, you should use Copilot Studio to create Actions.
 These actions act as plugins that allow Copilot to invoke external services through Power Platform components.

 **Implementation Strategy**

-Azure Logic Hosting: Host your external logic in Azure using services like Azure Functions or Azure Logic Apps.
-These provide the API endpoints that Copilot will ultimately call.

-*-> Power Platform Connector: Create a Custom Connector in the Power Platform to wrap your Azure service's API.
-This connector acts as the bridge, translating Copilot's requests into API calls your Azure logic understands.

-Copilot Studio Integration: Within Microsoft Copilot Studio, add the custom connector as a Tool or Action.
-This makes the logic discoverable and invokable by Microsoft 365 Copilot.

-Deployment: Deploy the action through the Microsoft 365 admin center under Integrated Apps to make it available to users in Teams or other Microsoft 365 apps.

 **Key Components *->**